Shared Responsibility Model

 GCP shared responsibility

 The GCP-specific nuance is the project-as-isolation-boundary: unlike AWS accounts or Azure subscriptions, a GCP project carries its own billing identity, its own IAM policy, and its own API enablement state.
-Cross-project access is explicit and granted via IAM rather than network reachability, which moves a meaningful chunk of segmentation work from network controls to identity policy — a partition shift that the General network principles page revisits when it covers zero-trust pillars.
+Cross-project access is explicit and granted via IAM rather than network reachability, which moves a meaningful chunk of segmentation work from network controls to identity policy.
+The General network principles page revisits that partition shift when it covers zero-trust pillars.

 OCI shared responsibility

 Oracle Cloud Infrastructure documents its partition under OCI Documentation — Security Overview and Shared Security Model (accessed 2026-05), which divides obligations between Oracle (data centre, hardware, virtualization, OCI services control plane) and the customer (workloads, identities, data, configurations within the tenancy).
-OCI's compartments — hierarchical containers within a tenancy that carry their own IAM policies — are the segmentation primitive across which the customer's half of the partition is enforced.
+OCI's compartments are hierarchical containers within a tenancy that carry their own IAM policies, and they are the segmentation primitive across which the customer's half of the partition is enforced.

 The OCI-specific nuance is the Identity Domain abstraction: tenancies can host multiple Identity Domains, each with its own users, groups, applications, and MFA policies.
 Customers migrating from legacy IDCS deployments frequently inherit domain-level policy gaps that the OCI Security Best Practices (accessed 2026-05) checklist flags as the first hardening pass.